Harshini-priyaa/Uber_Clone/README.md

 # Uber_Clone
-A clone of uber website
+A clone of Uber Website